upperlinecode/uber-lyft-methods-lab/README.md

 **Example:** For a ride that is 2 miles and 10 minutes: `uberx_fare_calculator(2, 10)` should return **$5.32** ($0.40 initial fee, 2 miles at $0.97/mile, 10 minutes at $0.14/minute, $1.58 service cost)

-3) Create a more flexible fare calculator method called `fare_calculator` that takes in the type of ride, the distance and the time.
+3) Create a more flexible fare calculator method called `fare_calculator` that takes in the distance, the time, and the type of ride.

 **Example:** For a ride that is 2 miles and 10 minutes in an UberXL: `fare_calculator(2, 10, "UberXL")` should return **$9.81** ($2.15 initial fee, 2 miles at $1.68/mile, 10 minutes at $0.26/minute, $1.70 service cost)